What is Respite Care?

 Respite care is designed to relieve the daily responsibilities of caregiving, giving you time to rest while your loved one is still safe, supported, and comforted.
 During this temporary break, we provide:

-Who Is Respite Care Care For?
+Who Is Respite Care For?

 Respite care is intended for family members or unpaid caregivers who serve as the primary source of care for someone with a life-limiting illness.
 These caregivers often dedicate most of their time to assisting their loved one with daily activities such as bathing, dressing, medication management, and emotional support, frequently at the expense of their own physical and emotional well-being.

 If you find yourself feeling overwhelmed, fatigued, emotionally drained, or in need of time to handle personal matters or attend to your own health, respite care can offer the temporary break you need.
-It is especially beneficial for caregivers managing complex care situations at home, including patients with advanced cancer, dementia, heart failure, or neurodegenerative conditions.

 Advantages of Respite Care